sidneyshafer/zumi-project/readme.md

 ## `zumi-final-code` Jupyter Notebook Details

 ### Classifying Objects Using Pickled Data Files
-This project can be run two different ways to classify objects:
+The project can be run two different ways to classify objects:
 1. Classify obstacles *without* noise
 2. Classify obstacles **with noise**